Volkswagen Group MEB platform

 The Volkswagen Group MEB platform (Modularer E-Antriebs Baukasten, 'modular electric-drive toolkit') is a modular car platform for electric cars developed by the Volkswagen Group and its subsidiaries.

-It is used in models of Audi, SEAT, Škoda and Volkswagen.
+It is used in models of Audi, Cupra, Škoda, and Volkswagen, along with Ford through partnership.
 The architecture is aimed to "consolidate electronic controls and reduce the number of microprocessors, advance the application of new driver-assistance technology and somewhat alter the way cars are built" by the VW Group.

 Plans

 The MEB platform is part of a Volkswagen strategy to start production of new battery electric vehicles between 2019 and 2025.
 In 2017, the VW Group announced a gradual transition from combustion engine to battery electric vehicles with all 300 models across 12 brands having an electric version by 2030.

 As of May 2018, the VW Group had committed US$48 billion in electric-vehicle batteries supplies and announced plans to outfit 16 factories to build electric cars by the end of 2022.
-The Volkswagen-branded production cars started to be assembled in VW's Zwickau plant in Germany for the European market at the end of 2019, while two plants in North America and China started production in 2020 and Chattanooga, Tennessee in 2022.
-The Škoda-branded SUV Vision E is produced in the Škoda plant in Mladá Boleslav, Czech Republic, along with electric motors and electric car batteries.
+The Volkswagen-branded production cars started to be assembled in VW's Volkswagen Zwickau-Mosel Plant in Germany for the European market at the end of 2019, while two plants in North America and China started production in 2020 and Chattanooga, Tennessee in 2022.
+The Škoda-branded SUV Enyaq is produced in the Škoda plant in Mladá Boleslav, Czech Republic, along with electric motors and electric car batteries.

 As of November 2018, two types of the MEB platform were slated to be developed: one for passenger vehicles and one for utility automobiles that accommodate heavier cargo.
 VW also stated that the platform would be available for procurement to competitor manufacturers.

 Ford Motor Company has a strategic partnership with Volkswagen for the MEB platform to benefit from economies of scale.
-Ford plans to build MEB cars by 2023.
+As of mid-2024, Ford is building MEB-based Ford Explorer vehicles in Cologne.